If you have ever driven by the Vice President’s official residence here in Washington, DC you might have seen this man.

-His name is John and every day for the last 12 years he has been holding signs on the northeast corner of the intersection of Massachusetts Avenue and 34th Street in Northwest DC.
+His name is John Wojnowski and every day for the last 12 years he has been holding signs on the northeast corner of the intersection of Massachusetts Avenue and 34th Street in Northwest DC.
 I myself have seen him many times during the afternoon rush-hour, but last Wednesday I decided to stop and meet him.

-Before the molestation, John says that he was a happy 15-year-old.
+Before the molestation, he says that he was a happy 15-year-old.
 Even in pictures, he says there was a marked difference before and after the incident.
 He later moved to Canada and eventually ended up in Washington, DC in 1965.

 Through all of this time, he says he had turned inward and shut out others.
 He shied away from girls and led an unhappy life.
 In 1968 he went back to Poland where he said he “married the first girl he met.”
 He is now separated from his wife, but keeps in regular contact and says that they are good friends.
 His children are grown and although it sounds like he doesn’t have a close relationship with them, he talks very proudly about them.
 He says that he was not always the best husband and father due to the emotional stress he suffered over the years.

 And so he started in 1998 to protest in front of the Vatican’s nunciature to the US, which is an ecclesiastical office of the Roman Catholic Church.
-Basically it’s a diplomatic post of the Holy See, whose representative is called the Apostolic Nuncio to the United States and has a similar rank as ambassador.
+Basically, it’s a diplomatic post of the Holy See, whose representative is called the Apostolic Nuncio to the United States and has a similar rank as ambassador.
 I always thought he protested there because it was across the street from the Vice President’s house, however, come to find out that he is actually standing directly in front of the nunciature.

-“MY LIFE WAS RUINED BY A CATHOLIC PEDOPHILE PRIEST”.
+“MY LIFE WAS RUINED BY A CATHOLIC PEDOPHILE PRIEST”

 “VATICAN HIDES PEDOPHILES”